 The cost of your business insurance is tailored to your business.
 It’s based on a number of factors, such as:

 Yes.
 It’s important to make sure you have the right type and level of insurance for the different types of work you do.
 For example, if you’re a builder, you may also do roofing work on certain jobs – you’ll need additional cover for this, but you can have it all on the one policy.

-When you start your quote, you’ll have the option to add another trade or profession to your policy.
+When looking for best-rated business insurance quotes, you’ll have the option to add another trade or profession to your policy.
 If you need to add a third trade, give us a call on 0333 043 8527 and one of our insurance experts will help you set up your policy in minutes.

 6th Floor99 Gresham StreetLondonEC2V 7NG